For small retail businesses, generating buzz and driving sales is essential for sustainability and growth.

-Samples, Freebies and Loss Leaders
+2. Samples, Freebies and Loss Leaders

-In each of these cases, customers come to understand the value of the product in question immediately with no risk to their wallets.
+In each of these cases, customers come to understand the value of the product in question with no risk to their wallets.
 In turn, this minimal upfront loss allows the company to thrive well into the future.

 For example, Starbucks’ loyalty program allows regular customers to collect “stars” (points) that can be exchanged for free food or drink items as well as other products (such as mugs and thermoses).

 Loyal Starbucks customers can collect stars both by making regular purchases and completing “challenges” that are tailored to individual experiences with the brand.
-For example, customers who semi-regularly purchase breakfast sandwiches along with a morning coffee may be tasked with buying a certain sandwich multiple days in a row.
+For example, customers who semi-regularly purchase breakfast sandwiches along with a morning coffee may be tasked with buying a specific sandwich multiple days in a row.

 On the customers’ side, they earn more stars for spending more cash—which allows them to earn more free offers over time.
 On the company’s side, this leads to more intensive engagement among the brand’s most loyal customers—which ultimately translates into higher revenues.